MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Network/v1.0.13/New-AzureRmApplicationGatewaySslCertificate.md

 ```

 ## DESCRIPTION
-The **New-AzureRmApplicationGatewaySslCertificate** cmdlet creates an SSL certificate for an azure_2 application gateway.
+The **New-AzureRmApplicationGatewaySslCertificate** cmdlet creates an SSL certificate for an Azure application gateway.

 ## EXAMPLES